pydanny/django-widget-override-test-case/README.md

 # Django Widget Override Test Case

 The process of overriding the Django form widget HTML doesn't match the official documentation.
+Couldn't figure it out even after a brief look at the source code.
 This test case pares down the problem to the barest minimum example.

 # How to Run